 This course is designed to provide students with a supervised practical experience in a public or private human service agency.
-This course is completed in the 3rd and 4th semesters of the program and students are to complete 120 internship hours (60 hours per semester).
+This course is taken in the third and fourth semesters of the program and students are to complete 120 internship hours (60 hours per semester).
+Students must earn a C (70-79) or higher in both attempts at the course for it to fulfill program requirement.
 Prerequisites: HS 111 and HS 120 with a C or better.
-Contact Hours: (2,3)
+Contact Hours: (2,4)

-HS 250 - CarePath[TM] Course (3)
+HS 250 - CarePath Course (3)

 This course is in collaboration with the Mental Health Association of NYS (MHANYS) to expose students to a training modality that teaches about the process of recovery mindset.
-Students will be trained under the CarePath[TM] Program to help individuals and their families manage stress the first 90 days post-discharge from any treatment through methods of reducing stress and promoting confidence for avoiding crisis, reducing hospitalizations and improving overall health outcomes.
+Students will be trained under the CarePath Program to help individuals and their families manage stress the first 90 days post-discharge from any treatment through methods of reducing stress and promoting confidence for avoiding crisis, reducing hospitalizations and improving overall health outcomes.
 The course incorporates tools for creating a wellness mindset and addresses the social determents of health while learning the interconnectedness of the eight dimensions of wellness.
-The CarePath[TM] course will provide students with training through the required modules to become certified CarePath[TM] Coaches through MHANYS certification and successful completion of the course.
-This course is open to Human Services majors only and will only be offered in the spring semester.
+The CarePath course will provide students with training through the required modules to become certified CarePath Coaches through MHANYS certification and successful completion of the course.
+This course is open to Human Services majors only and will only be offered in the Spring semester.
 Students will not be permitted to take this course without successful completion of HS111, HS120 with a C or higher and with completion of EN111, EN112 and EN228.
 Contact Hours: (3,0)